 - 10.009 The Digital World (For Intake AY2019) or [NEW] Data Driven World (For Intake AY2020 and subsequent batches)

 - 50.005 Computer System Engineering (recommended) or a strong foundation in computer systems

 - Be able to explain the function principles of IoT device components, the design of IoT protocols, and the related architecture designs and technologies of cloud computing.

 - Be able to design cloud-based IoT applications and choose the proper cloud services.

 - Be able to analyze and optimize commercial cloud computing setups with respect to performance parameters.

-- List the functions of different Arduino and cloud computing components.
+- List the functions of different IoT and cloud computing components.

-- Use various sensors, Arduino libraries, IoT protocols, and cloud services.
+- Use various sensors, embedded device libraries, IoT protocols, and cloud services.

 - Develop skills in systematic testing and debugging.

 - Identify bottlenecks of given IoT architectures.

 - Apply multiple cloud computing services to make IoT architectures scalable.